All Episodes

 I can't see that there's going to be a real urgency in the White House to do that.

-And I'll bet I'll bet a lot of the information that we have discovered in the last year and a half will be present in that rebuttal.
+And I'll bet a lot of the information that we have discovered in the last year and a half will be present in that rebuttal.

-And I bet this new report of John Solomon will also this this email chain at some point is going to be released.
+And I bet this new report of John Solomon will also, this email chain at some point is going to be released, just like those 302s and those FISA applications.

-And if the FBI used as the bulk of information as suggested by Nunez and Grassley and Graham in their memos, that they used something they never verified, and that that they spied illegally on an opposition party candidate using opposition party research and withheld that from the courts.
+And if the FBI used as the bulk of information, as suggested by Nunes and Grassley and Graham in their memos, that they used something they never verified and that they spied illegally on an opposition party candidate using opposition party research and withheld that from the courts,

-We've identified Greg Jarrett's identified eight felonies now that they would be potentially liable for, have having committed.
+we've identified Greg Jarrett's identified eight felonies now that they would be potentially liable for, having committed.

-So we're not sure when these reports, the president tweeted earlier today that 87 pages of the report were already prepared for rebuttal by Rudy Giuliani, and Muller's report is expected in coming months.
+So we're not sure when these reports, the president tweeted earlier today that 87 pages of the report were already prepared for rebuttal by Rudy Giuliani and Mueller's report is expected in coming months.

 So we'll see what happens there.

-Um Trump's attorney general pick, just to go back to him for a second here, William Barr has called for a brand new investigation into the Hillary Clinton crime wave.
+Trump's attorney general pick, just to go back to him for a second here, William Barr, has called for a brand new investigation into the Hillary Clinton crime wave.

 He's no fan also of Robert Mueller.

-Barr is not shied away from sharing those opinions about several key issues as it relates to the Mueller probe.
+Barr has not shied away from sharing those opinions about several key issues as it relates to the Mueller probe.

 By the way, the president could have fired him for any reason.